ZeyneppO/UnityFruitCollectorGame/README.md

-# It's a simple game a made while I was learning Unity.
+# It's a simple game I made while I was learning Unity.
 You can move horizontally using left and right arrow keys to collect the fruits, avoiding the balls.

 You can play it here https://zeyynepo.itch.io/fruit-fiesta